NoahRametsteiner/NoahRametsteiner/README.md

 # 💫 About Me:
-I am just a random student who likes to code sometime...<br>- 🌱 I’m currently learning and working with C#, Python and MySQL<br>- 🔭 Doing some hobby projects and maybe trying RUST<br>-
+I am just a random student who likes to code sometime...<br>- 🌱 I’m currently learning and working with C#, Python and MySQL<br>- 🔭 Doing some hobby projects and maybe trying RUST<br>

 # 💻 Tech Stack: